hwwilliams/github-action-testing/README.md

 # Github Workflow Failure Dispatch

-This repo is for testing the creation of a GitHub issue for failed workflows.
-The GitHub issue will contain context about the workflow and the error message from the workflow logs.
+This repo contains a workflow which sends a dispatch request to a secondary workflow when workflow jobs have failed.
+This secondary workflow creates a GitHub issue with context about the failed workflow.

+This process currently requires a secondary workflow to be triggered because you cannot retrieve workflow logs from a currently running workflow.

 The issues are created in a separate repo at https://github.com/hwwilliams/github-workflow-failure-issue-creation